top of page

 25 sessions

-A personal one-on-one mentoring program delivered as 5 modules, each taking 5 weeks to complete.
+A 25-session mentoring program to help you step out from habitual reactivity and into conscious choice and response.
 Sessions are 60 - 90 minutes each week.
 This is the most effective way to integrate mindfulness, and the associated benefits, into your life.

 Pathways to Mindfulness Short Course